duckdb/duckdb-web/docs/archive/0.7/sql/query_syntax/having.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/groupby.js
+redirect_from:
+- docs/archive/0.7.1/sql/query_syntax/having
+selected: Documentation/SQL/Query Syntax/Having
 title: HAVING Clause
-selected: Documentation/SQL/Query Syntax/Having
-expanded: SQL
-railroad: query_syntax/groupby.js
 ---

 The `HAVING` clause can be used after the `GROUP BY` clause to provide filter criteria *after* the grouping has been completed.
 In terms of syntax the `HAVING` clause is identical to the `WHERE` clause, but while the `WHERE` clause occurs before the grouping, the `HAVING` clause occurs after the grouping.